 A Fund may from time to time use both exchange-traded and over-the-counter futures and options as part of its investment strategy or for hedging purposes.
 These instruments are highly volatile, involve certain special risks and expose investors to a high risk of loss.
 The low initial margin deposits normally required to establish a futures position permit a high degree of leverage.
 As a result, a relatively small movement in the price of a futures contract may result in a profit or a loss which is high in proportion to the amount of funds actually placed as initial margin and may result in unquantifiable further loss exceeding any margin deposited.
 Further, when used for hedging purposes there may be an imperfect correlation between these instruments and the investments or market sectors being hedged.
 Transactions in over-the-counter derivatives may involve additional risk as there is no exchange or market on which to close out an open position.
 It may be impossible to liquidate an existing position, to assess or value a position or to assess the exposure to risk.
-Warrants give a Fund the right to subscribe to or purchase securities in which a Fund may invest.
-The underlying security may be subject to market volatility thus rendering an investment in a warrant a higher risk than an investment in an equity security.
+Warrants give a Fund the right to subscribe to market volatility thus rendering an investment in a warrant a higher risk than an investment in an equity security.